bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 And it takes nothing for me to open, to synchronize.
 It's just, to me, it's exactly the same as blue wallet, right?
 It's very good.
-So I think it, no, I think it doesn't worth the effort to even if the technology, no, no, the technology, even if the requirement of the technology in terms of bandwidth, storage, CPU, even if we can afford that, I don't know if we can afford to change the architecture of the wallet to use this technology, right?
+So I think it, no, I think it doesn't worth the effort even if the requirement of the technology in terms of bandwidth, storage, CPU, even if we can afford that, I don't know if we can afford to change the architecture of the wallet to use this technology, right?
 And even if we can afford all of that, I don't know if the result will be so good because we have to do a lot of requests, lots.
 And the process of discovering the wallet is the same, right?
 I don't know what's the keys.
-So I have to query one key, one key, one key, one key, one key, and we will discover that, oh, well, now I have to try with the next 21 keys or the next, I don't know, some of our users have minimum gap limits of, I don't know, 600.
+So I have to query one key, one key, one key, and we will discover that, oh, well, now I have to try with the next 21 keys.
+Some of our users have minimum gap limits of, I don't know, 600.
 I don't know.
 So I have to query the next 600 keys.
 No, I don't think it is possible.